jonmkang/tabletop-bartender-client/README.md

 Once they are installed, you can run the command npm start to run the client locally.
 This will connect to a server I set up on Heroku.
-You can create your own database with my server code.
+You can create your own database with my server project.

 [Server github repo](https://github.com/jonmkang/tabletop-bartender-server)